 Find the Right Incentives

 Your salesperson will throw many incentives at you to sweet-talk you into the deal and avoid the best RV prices for your budget.
 If the amenities add inherent value, it may be worth spending a bit more but forget about the free pair of sunglasses or seat warmers and hold out for the real incentives.

 When closing the deal or looking for a bargaining chip, ask for a real incentive, such as free oil changes for a year or interior upgrades, make the temptation worth it.
 If the incentives aren’t worth it, the overall price tag on the RV you’re looking at aren’t worth it either.

 No matter what kind of reasonable financing rates a third-party institution can secure for you, the dealer can always beat them if they want to.
 Come with a firm budget, multiple loan quotes if possible, and be flexible when the time is right.
 While in general getting your RV financed through a bank is usually cheaper, they can’t beat promotions and specials straight from the dealer.

 Some good examples are promotions such as zero percent APR on RVs for a year or dramatic price cuts should you choose to finance with the dealer.
 Wait for these deals to happen before moving in on a new ride.

-RV dealers aren’t at trade shows to look pretty; they’re there to sell RVs and campers.
+RV dealers aren’t at trade shows to look pretty; they’re there to sell RVs.
 This can work in your favor with some calculated risk.
 Spend the first day scouting around RVs that grab your interest and make a note of your options.
 Talk to people, learn about brands, and start narrowing down the list of best rigs you’ve seen.